uxdiva/drunkfromdancing/docs/_posts/2019-09-01-loup-garou.md

 He watched her sleep awhile longer, then crept in next to her and found his own sleep in her arms.

 She was magnificent.
 Julian thought that there was nothing else like her.
 It was as if she was moved by some deeper force.
 She took to her nature right away, even leading him in their conquests.
 And her powers were strong.
-In the beginning she merely grabbed her victims, dominating them with her strength.
+In the beginning, she merely grabbed her victims, dominating them with her strength.
 For her first kill, she returned to her hometown, Port-of-Spain.
 A man walked through the streets; his girlfriend by his side.
 Adina flew from the darkness and grabbed the man.
 And while she sucked his blood, she held the girl close to her to keep her from screaming.
 Then when she exhausted his blood, she turned on the girl.

 Later, she began playing with her victims--the way a cat toys with a mouse.
 Pouncing, then letting them loose so that she could pounce again.
 Then finally, when they were exhausted and she had grown bored, she would feed.

-One young man she chased across the entire “two by four” island of St. Croix.
+One young man, she chased across the entire “two by four” island of St. Croix.
 Night after night she haunted him.
 And the poor soul could find no solace from the church, nor the Obeah woman.
 Adina lurked in the window, her husky laugh taunting him, as the Obeah woman told him he was marked for death.
 Julian heard her say it, “Marked for death,” and he thought it was strange that she should choose these words.
 “Death” and Adina.

 There seemed no end to her hunger.
 She killed them all, as one possessed.
-She threw their empty bodies in to the Amazon or the Caribbean Sea.
+She threw their empty bodies into the Amazon or the Caribbean Sea.
 She was a Loup-garou.
 She flew across the Caribbean, Brazil, Venezuela, Columbia...teaching them her name.
 All this excited Julian.
 To be sure, he was a killer too, but Adina was different--she made things happen.

-After awhile she became contented with bringing small groups of people to the temple.
+After a while she became contented with bringing small groups of people to the temple.
 “To worship me,” she would say, as if she truly was a queen.

 Sacrifice.
 That what the poor pathetics she had captured whispered through the night.
 They must sacrifice to their god.
 Adina became their religion.
 And as with all religions, they thought if they were faithful to her she would keep them safe--silly humans.
 They even had priests, living in the temple, ready to do her bidding.

 Adina no longer needed to kill, she was kept fed by sips of blood from this body and from that.
 Her skin no longer wore a blue undertone--kept alive by the blood of her slaves--she looked alive, as warm as she had in life.
-Yet she enjoyed her hunts, lurking in the windows and laughing at the poor victimes inside.
-Even among her followers there would be the sacrifice, every now and then, to remind them of her power.
+Yet she enjoyed her hunts, lurking in the windows and laughing at the poor victims inside.
+Even among her followers, there would be the sacrifice, every now and then, to remind them of her power.

 Those were happy times for Julian.
-He watched her, sometimes feeding along side her, and baskeing in her glory.
+He watched her, sometimes feeding alongside her, and basking in her glory.
 Their ancient temple was alive again, and the people worshiped at their feet.
 And the years passed.
 Adina’s followers had created a nation to worship her, all of them kept secret in this forgotten part of the jungle.
 The people built houses made of banana leaves and learned to live the ancient ways of the Natives who had built that temple.
 That was Adina’s wish, after all.

 Julian marveled in the shadow of her glory.
 He thought it would go on this way forever.
 Yet at the same time he began to wonder about her powers, wonder how she was so strong that not even the sun could defy her.
 She was not like him at all.
 But something bigger.

 On the day of the first sacrifice in many moons, the village was alive before dawn.
 Julian could hear them, rattling through the jungle, as they began to prepare for the big fête.
 They began by cleaning.
 They swept out their huts, then cleared the footpaths and the common areas, while singing for Adina to come cleanse their village of evil spirits.
-Then they bathed themselves thoroughly, and painted their faces the colors of the earth--in that way becoming earth bound.
+Then they bathed themselves thoroughly, and painted their faces the colors of the earth--in that way becoming earthbound.
 They began to cook a huge feast that flavored the aroma of the jungle.

 As the day wore on, their songs became louder.
 Drums were added and rattles and wooden flutes.
 Some wore costume to look like the animals of the jungle, some to look like evil spirits.
 And this carnival paraded through the streets of the town.

 The people grew drunk with dancing.
 Julian watched them through the temple window.
-Their bodies were tired, but some how they kept moving, caught up in the spirit.
+Their bodies were tired, but somehow they kept moving, caught up in the spirit.
 They were trying to clear their minds--trying to prepare themselves for Adina’s wisdom.
 And each time the sun moved in the sky they became more frantic.

 Finally, the chosen was brought out.
 A little girl, just turned four that moon.
 She was clothed in a simple white dress, like a christening gown.
 On her left cheek was a tattoo of a moon.
 She had worn it since birth to show that she belonged to Adina.
 In her short life she had been spoiled, overindulged, as if she was Adina herself.
 Now it was time.
 Sacrifice.